ejp-rd-vp/vp-api-specs/README.md

 }
 ```

-This response provides a warning message within the info section advising of unsupported filters which were ignored when the query was processed by the resources Beacon engine.
+This response provides a warning message within the info section advising of unsupported filters which were ignored when the query was processed by the resources query engine.

 ## Helpful Tools